danielang2020/ats/README.md

 - web logical app complication means that don't have standard api.
 - Centralized Microservice Logging.
 Containers offer an easy and standardized way to handle logs because you can write them to stdout and stderr.
 - every stored data should have lifespan. e.g. data archive.
+- move large objects out of an expensive relational database(RDS/DynamoDB) into an object store(S3). cost effectively.